How To Celebrate St. Patrick's Day In DC

 #3 Enjoy Live Music: Established in 1974, The Dubliner is as true to its name as a bar can get.
 The beloved abode has become a Capitol Hill institution, modeling itself after authentic Dublin pubs and still standing strong as one of the nation’s great Guinness purveyors.
 The Dubliner also serves up its own special brand of Irish whiskey to go along with culinary classics, such as Irish beef stew and fish ‘n’ chips!

-#7 Embark On A Scavenger Hunt: If you’re in the mood for a challenge this St. Patrick’s Day weekend, Dacha Navy Yard is bringing back its themed scavenger hunt just in time (all day on Saturday the 16th).
+#7 Embark On A Scavenger Hunt: If you’re in the mood for a challenge this St. Patrick’s Day weekend, Dacha Navy Yard is bringing back its themed scavenger hunt just in time (all day on Saturday the 15th).
 Previous iterations have required participants to solve crossword puzzles to extract clues, look for local landmarks, take photos with strangers, and ask them to sign petitions.
-Bring a team of three to five people and get ready to let your competitive spirit shine!
+Bring a team of three to six people and get ready to let your competitive spirit shine!

 Thinking about making a move?
 We’d be happy to help!
 Give us a call at 202.280.2060 or email us directly at jsmira@jennsmira.com.